DiffeoInvariant/NLTS/README.md

 git clone git@github.com:DiffeoInvariant/NLTS.git
 ```
 ## Dependencies
-  You need working installations of PETSc and boost.
+  You need working installations of PETSc (can be downloaded via `configure`) and boost.
   You can download PETSc from https://www.mcs.anl.gov/petsc/download/index.html.

 ## Configuration
-  NLTS does not currently have a config file (coming soon!); you will have to edit
-  the makefile.
-Specifically, you will have to change `PETSC_DIR` and `PETSC_ARCH`
-  to the correct values (by default, `PETSC_DIR=/usr/local/petsc`, and `PETSC_ARCH=arch-linux-cxx-debug`),
-  and you may have to change the location of boost in the `INCLS` and `LDFLAGS` variables.
-Otherwise,
-  no changes or other configuration steps are necessary.
+  Run `./configure -h` to see configure options.

 ## Building